velaco/velaco.github.io/_posts/2018-12-20-how-to-scrape-data-from-javascript-websites-with-R.md

 });
 ```

-The purpose of this script is to retrieve the HTML file from the specified URL and store it into an HTML file, so that R can read contents from that file instead of reading the contents from the source URL.
+The purpose of this script is to retrieve the HTML file from the specified URL and store it into a local HTML file, so that R can read contents from that file instead of reading the contents directly from the URL.

 We can then use the `system()` function to invoke the script from R and repeat the steps outlined in the attempt without PhantomJS to extract the data: